-All controls and data processing of the VP-31MX camera are carried out in one FPGA chip.
+All controls and data processing of the VC-17MX and VC-31MX cameras are carried out in one FPGA chip.
 The FPGA generally consists of a 32-bit RISC Micro-Controller and Processing & Control logic.
 The Micro-Controller receives commands from the user through the CoaXPress interface and then processes them.
 The Processing & Control logic processes the image data received from the CMOS image sensor and then transmits data through the CoaXPress interface.
 The Processing & Control logic also controls time-sensitive trigger inputs and output signals.
 Furthermore, Flash and DDR3 are installed outside FPGA.
 The DDR3 is used to process images and the Flash stores the firmware to operate the Micro-Controller.